nimbella/demo-projects/visits/README.md

-This project is organized into a `web` front-end with a single HTML file that allows someone visiting the page to see how many times the page has been visited since the project was deployed.
+This project is organized into a `web` front-end with a single HTML file that allows someone visiting the page to see how many times the page has been uniquely visited since the project was deployed.
 The backend is implemented in PHP.

 ### Prerequisites